Unstructured-IO/unstructured/docs/source/index.rst

 :doc:`api`
   Access all the power of ``unstructured`` through the ``unstructured-api`` or learn to host it locally.

+:doc:`platforms`
+  Explore the enterprise-grade platform for enterprises and high-growth companies with large data volume looking to automatically retrieve, transform, and stage their data for LLMs.

 :doc:`core`
   Learn more about the core partitioning, chunking, cleaning, and staging functionality within the Unstructured library.